These Are 12 of the Most Beautiful White Sand Beaches in Europe

 Travel Tips

-Read more: Must-Visit Cities in Europe
+Read more: Budget-Friendly Beach Destinations in Europe to Live

 Corralejo Beach, Fuerteventura, Canary Islands